DeityJS/deity/README.md

 ## Plugins and custom generators

+@todo: document how to add generators

-You can read how to create your own plugin in this article:
+You can read how to create your own plugin in this article: (coming soon).
-[Creating a Deity plugin].
 They're just ES6 generators, though:

 ```js
 deity.extend('myGenerator', function* () {